Kiszombor

-Kiszombor is a more than 800 years old village in Csongrád County, in the Southern Great Plain region of southern Hungary.
+Kiszombor is a large village in Csongrád-Csanád County, in the Southern Great Plain region of southern Hungary.
+It is over 800 years old.

 Geography

 It covers an area of 65.81 km2 and has a population of 3795 people (2015).

 It is an agricultural village, near the Maros River.

 There is a border-crossing point into Romania near the village, where the first village is Cenad.

 There is a village-festival on the third weekend of September every year.
 A number of Hungarian artists appear, play, sing, dance and so on.

 Sightseeing for visitors

 In the village a number of old architectural heritage from the Romanesque art to Romantic art can be seen.